Nearly 30 Percent Of Anti-Semitic Online Attacks Are Bots

 The ADL study says, "It is time for technology companies to design their products for democracy.
 This does not just mean a facile attempt to protect or prioritize free speech.
 It means protecting minority ethnic and religious groups," which the study says are disproportionately targets of online abuse.

-"Social media companies cannot escape responsibility by claiming not to be 'arbiters of truth'," the study says, concluding it is time for companies "to inject ethics and—more strongly—human rights, into the heart of product design."
+"Social media companies cannot escape responsibility by claiming not to be 'arbiters of truth,' the study says, concluding it is time for companies "to inject ethics and—more strongly—human rights, into the heart of product design."